 There’s the Poinsettia, a vibrant cranberry champagne cocktail that takes happy hour finger food to the next level.
-Or mulled cider, which when simmering on the stove makes your entire house smell like a Christmas wonderland.
+Or a hot cocktail like mulled cider, which when simmering on the stove makes your entire house smell like a Christmas wonderland.
 All your guests will ask for the recipe (promise!).
 Whatever the case, these holiday cocktails and mocktails will not disappoint!
 Ready to get to those recipes?

 First up: the Poinsettia!
 It's the most vibrant, stunning Christmas cocktail!
 This cranberry champagne cocktail has a brilliant color and cozy vibe that make it the perfect holiday drink.
 It makes any holiday party more fun.
 Of course, you can serve it any time of the year too!
 It uses only a few simple ingredients: cranberry juice, cointreau, and champagne.

 This mulled apple cider hits the top of our holiday drinks, and is one of the best non alcoholic Christmas drinks out there.
 Simmering it on the stove makes your house smell like a Christmas wonderland, with the cinnamon, cloves, allspice, and star anise.
 It looks beautiful garnished with orange and cranberries.

 Meet everyone's favorite holiday drink: the Christmas Margarita!
 This bright red drink is absolutely stunning to look at, and the sweet tart flavor is crisp and refreshing.
 It’s got all the character of the classic margarita, but a beautiful new look and nuance to the flavor.